nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 This library uses the available .NET cryptographic algorithms and doesn't implement any "selfmade" cryptographic algorithms.
-Extension libraries may add other well known third party cryptographic algorithm libraries, like NaCl or Bouncy Castle.
+Extension libraries may add other well known third party cryptographic algorithm libraries, like Bouncy Castle.